NOAA-GFDL/HPC-ME/ppp/README.md

 **In order to build the container, the user needs to have podman access on gaea.
 If needed, put in a helpdesk ticket.**

-The Dockerfile-ppp in this repository, along with the cylc-flow-tools environment yaml and runscript.sh, can be used to build the container.
+Files used to build container:

+- Dockerfile-ppp
+- cylc-flow-tools environment yaml
+- runscript.sh

 The container will house the fre-cli tools and subtools, and any necessary packages needed for those tools.

 Using podman and apptainer to build, follow these steps: